oer4sdi/OER-DataAccessVia-OGC-API-Features/README.md

 - Technical guidance on practical application of the concepts starting from installation, setup of IDE, discussion of common challenges and expalination of a happy path to the fully working solution.

-### Content:
+### Content((In Progress)):

-- Chapter 1: Overview
+- Chapter 1: Overview(Complete)
-- Chapter 2: Background to the domain of study and its significance
+- Chapter 2: Background to the domain of study and its significance(In Progress)
-- Chapter 3: Technical tutorial on the installation and usage
+- Chapter 3: Technical tutorial on the installation and usage(In Progress)
-- Chapter 4: Wrap up and self assessments
+- Chapter 4: Wrap up and self assessments(Not Started)

 The OER is designed for students and professionals who want to improve their skills in developing applications for near-real-time data.